 - if a message is merely a "me too" post — for example, if someone makes a feature request and another person posts "hear hear!" or "I'd like that feature too!" with no additional input, elaboration, or clarification.

 - if a message is a question that has already been answered many times on ReunionTalk, and the poster didn't take the time to look for the answer before posting.
-I.e., before asking a common question such as "Is it easy to publish my family tree to the web" or "does Reunion import GEDCOM files," you should...
+I.e., before asking a common question such as "Is it easy to publish my family tree on the web" or "does Reunion import GEDCOM files," you should...

 - if a message contains contains profane or insensitive language/tone.